douglas-gibbons/douglas-gibbons.github.io/_posts/2017-03-07-python-making-a-quiz.md

 * Add some new questions
 * Use ```if``` to see if the user was correct
 * Add a variable to keep score and use it to tell the user how well they did
-* When checking answers, it should not matter if the user users lower case or upper case letters.
+* When checking answers, it should not matter if the user uses lower case or upper case letters.
 How could you code for this?